ckm65/Ithaca-Apple-Harvest-Festival/documents/design-journey.md

   - Type: GET
   - Params: id _or_ gallery_id (gallery.id in DB) under the gallery table

-  - Request: image details
-  - TYPE: GET
-  - ParamsL id _or gallery_id (from DB)

-- Request: adding a image
-- TYPE: POST
-- Params: form by checking if $valid_form = true

-- Request: deleting an image a image
+- Resquest: see when an image is clicked on
-- TYPE: GET
-- Params: param URL

-- Request: serach for tags
-- TYPE: GET
+    - Type: GET
-- Params: query string of search fields
+    - Params: id

-- Request: filter by tag
-- TYPE: GET
-- params: query string

-- Request: adding a tag
+- Resquest: Searching a tag
-- TYPE: GET
+    - Type: GET
-- params: query string
+    - Params: image_id, tag_id

 ## Database Schema Design (Milestone 1)
 > Plan the structure of your database.
 You may use words or a picture.